Who a Fractional Head of Logistics Is For

 “These loads keep getting missed by the carrier.”

-“Our inventory carrying costs are rising more quickly than our revenue.”
+“Our inventory levels are rising more quickly than our revenue.”

 “We don’t know if these logistics charges are par for the course or if we can even do anything about them.”